5 Days in Sydney Itinerary (Free PDF Download)

 Guided tours of the Blue Mountains

-Read our full guide to using public transport for exploring the Blue Mountains
+Our full guide to public transport in the Blue Mountains covers everything you need to know.

 Day Three – total transport costs for the train option: $19.30 daily cap Mon-Thu / $9.65 Fri-Sun.
 Friday is now considered a “weekend” for Opal fares, making it the cheapest weekday to visit the mountains.*